FirmianaPlatform/SourceCode/Firmiana Frontend/README.md

   - urls.py: The URL declarations for Django application called experiments.
   - views.py: Functional respone modules used for proccessing external requests that managing experimental metadata.

-* gardener: an application that responses the request of experimental results of Firmiana.
+* gardener: an application that responses the request from experimental results of Firmiana.
 The directoty contains main directories and functional scripts as follow:
   - scripts/R: A R scripts collection used for providing common bioinformatics analysis tools.
   - cal_area.py: A functional script for protein quantification.
   - firmianaLib.py: Custom functions script used for filtering out experiments complying with specific filters.